What You Need to Know

-One of the biggest issues in university travel is ensuring the duty of care to the student traveler.
+One of the biggest issues in higher education travel is making sure the duty of care to the student traveler is effective.
 Even more challenging, ensuring the duty of loyalty of the student traveler.
 By duty of loyalty we mean just as the university has a responsibility to provide safety policies and services to their students, their students have a responsibility to act selflessly and report their whereabouts and wellbeing, so their university can best protect their students.

-Here at OffWeGo we engage students in the best ways possible, according to the student, so we’re able to gain better and more data points.
+OffWeGo engages students in the best ways possible, according to the student, so we’re able to gain better and more data points.
 We then provide this information to their university in a streamlined manor so that their school can provide the best services and make the best policies possible, to ensure the safety of their students.

 Similarly, in 2000, the case of Nova Southeastern University v.
 Gross, the Florida Supreme Court found that, “Universities are not exempt from liability just because a crime against a student took place off-campus with a university-sponsored program” [ii].

 [i] Malveaux, Gregory F. Look Before Leaping: Risks, Liabilities, and Repair of Study Abroad in Higher Education.
 Lanham, MD: Rowman & Littlefield, 2016.

 [ii] Ibid, 63.